 As Mr. Gover explained, “it is apparent to Mia and me that for any trips to the orphanage to happen in any reasonable length of time, they would have to be unaffiliated with the School.”
 Dr. Moseley said that the current trip approval process, especially to a place such as the border and Tijuana, is “long and laborious,” with “no clear way to tell if, even after jumping through all the hoops, it would even be approved.”

 Mia and Mr. Gover hope to see this change.
-Specifically, they hope that the School makes the process of planning and approving a trip to Tijuana more streamlined in the future, as they both want to have official trips through the School which can “build a relationship between Corazón De Vida and the School,” Mia said.
+Specifically, they hope that the School makes the process of planning and approving a border trip more streamlined in the future, as they both want to have official trips through the School which can “build a relationship between Corazón De Vida and the School,” Mia said.

 Mr. Gover said forming this relationship is important because “it is really beneficial for us to have greater interactions with people in such different circumstances from us, it is really eye opening and important to broaden our perspectives.”
 Mia added that Tijuana is not “some faraway place disconnected to us; it is only an hour away.
 It is really important that we understand this place and how our cultures and people interact with each other.”

-While Mia and Mr. Gover could continue to plan unaffiliated trips, Dr. Moseley explained that the benefit of having future trips to the orphanage through Bishop’s is “to increase promotion of the trip.”
+While Mia and Mr. Gover could continue to plan unaffiliated trips, Dr. Moseley explained that the benefit of having future trips to the orphanage officially through Bishop’s is “to increase promotion of the trip.”
 He elaborated that, “there are a number of students and families who see a lot of value and want to travel to Tijuana, but do not ever hear about the private, unaffiliated trips just because they are not advertised at school.
 Clearly, having trips officially advertised through the School would allow more people to experience the trip for themselves; but the school has to ensure that such a trip would meet all its safety and security concerns.”

 Regarding the prospects of future trips to the border and Tijuana, Assistant Head of School for Adolescent Learning & Development Ms. Janice Murabayashi — who is currently in charge of the School’s global travel program — commented that, “we don’t have a specific geographic area of focus for our international trips and we’re happy to look into trips almost anywhere.”
 She did mention the “challenge” of coordination and logistics, explaining that the School tries to “strike a balance between what’s reasonable and sustainable.”